james-stevens/auto-skew-elle/api.md

       }
     }

-In this exmaple, the table `tickers` has two real columns called `ticker` and `google`.
+In this exmaple, the table `tickers` has two real columns called `ticker` and `google`, and the request would have include the modified `"by": "ticker"` to make the rows returned as a series of objects keyed on the property `ticker`, instead of a list of objects.

-When you make the request, you can post semo JSON to modify the query.
+When you make the request, you can post JSON to modify the query.

-## The `where` Property
+## The `where` Modifier

-The `where` clause is translated into a `where` clause in the `select` query.
+The `where` modifier is translated into a `where` clause in the `select` query.
 A `where` can have any of the following sub-properties
 `=`, `!=`, `<>`, `<`, `>`, `>=`, `<=`, `like`, `regexp` which specify the comparison you want to do, then within each of those
 properties you can have a column name as a property and a value to compare it with.